Astrill’s marketing team does a great job of advertising it as one of the best VPNs out there — but are they telling the truth about how good it is?

 This feature is available on all of Astrill’s clients, with OpenVPN, StealthVPN, and Wire Guard protocols.

-Astrill VPN allows port-forwarding on selected servers, which can be useful if you want to create a direct connection between a device in your home and another remote device – for example, you can use this if you need to monitor your security cameras when you’re away from home.
+Port forwarding allows remote devices to access your computer through a private local-area network.
+It’s useful if you want to create a direct connection between a device in your home and another remote device – for example, you can use this if you need to monitor your security cameras when you’re away from home.

 With a shared IP address, you can choose one pre-selected port to forward to.
 However, with a dedicated IP address, you can choose to forward any port, while also using the NAT Firewall.
 The Network Address Translation (NAT firewall) is your router’s security system.
 It makes sure that the devices you register on that network can and will access the internet.
 Astrill’s port forwarding option can forward up to 3 ports on the same network.